Got An Itchy dog?

 - Is their skin reddened.
 Are there crusty scabs?
 If so, use an electric beard trimmer (a useful tool for all dog owners to have!) to gently clip away the fur overlying the reddened, crusty area.
 Clip liberally, so as to allow good air contact and circulation of the hot spot.

 - Sometimes just doing this clipping is enough to help stop the itching.
-Other times you may need to go one step further and give your dog a bath or gently scrub the area with an antiseptic solution (e.g. diluted chlorhexidine).
-Avoid using astringents, such as rubbing alcohol or witch hazel… as they'll cause your dog pain.
+Other times you may need to go one step further and give your dog a bath.
+To help break the itch, I recommend using either Douxo Calm shampoo or EpiSoothe shampoo for their bath.
+If it's just a small area of skin that's a little reddened, you can likely get away with using the Douxo Calm Allergy Microemulsion spray.
+Avoid using astringents, such as rubbing alcohol or witch hazel … as they'll dry your dog's skin and cause them pain.
+And don't bathe your dog with your shampoo or dish soap!

 - If your dog’s itchiness is severe or their skin very inflamed or broken, it’s best to visit your veterinarian for additional treatment options.
 Not only can they help you and your dog clear up the problem more quickly, but hot spots that get to the broken skin and really inflamed stage are also more painful (don't use human pain relief) — meaning not only that your dog might require veterinary prescribed pain medication, but also that your dog might be more likely to bite you or suffer in silence from pain if you try to deal with their hot spot at home.
-(Some dogs need to be sedated to have their hot spots safely, comfortably, and most effectively treated.)
+(Some dogs need to be sedated to have their hot spots safely, comfortably, and most effectively treated.
+That's how painful these relatively "innocent-sounding" things can be!)

 Since that "scabby" photo isn't much fun to end this article on, here's something more pleasant, the "before" shot of Daisy's bath.